chevere/docs/reference/Chevere/Interfaces/Filesystem/FilePhpReturnInterface.md

 ## Description

-Describes a component that interacts with `.php` files that return a variable.
+Describes the component in charge of interact with `.php` files that return a variable.

 ```php
 <?php return 'Hello World!';